zoan37/doginals-mint/README.md

 On your `dogecoin` install folder, type the command `dogecoin-cli getinfo`

-Compare the "blocks" value to the current block height via a Dogecoin explorer like: https://sochain.com/DOGE
+Compare the "blocks" value to the current block height via a Dogecoin explorer like: https://sochain.com/DOGE Do not mint anything yet unless your node is fully synced.
+You can proceed with installing the other requirements below.

 ### Install NodeJS